 No matter what your income or financial situation, it makes sense to stay in control of how you spend your cash.
-The jam jar approach – dividing your money into separate pots for different expenses – is a great way of making sure your bills are covered and your money goes exactly where you want it to.
+The jam-jar method– dividing your money into separate pots for different expenses – is a great way of making sure your bills are covered and your money goes exactly where you want it to.

 Before you start – draw up a budget